mike14747/nodejs-mysql/README.md

 * This project was useful in learning advanced 'inquirer' usage... including using:
   * 'Validate' (to validate user input)
   * 'When' (to allow prompts to be included oe excluded based upon user input)
-* It was also useful in learning the MySQL npm driver syntax and MySQL in general,
+* It was also useful in learning the MySQL npm driver syntax and MySQL in general

 ### How users can get started with the project: